EPC Program Review – Adopted 3/26/07 and revised 3/14/16 by EPC

 Annually, academic departments conduct a department review as part of the development of staffing plans.
 This necessarily includes a data based review of department programs, courses and enrollment trends.
-In their review of their programs and courses, the faculty of a department can recommend the elimination of a major program through the normal review channels of CUP or GPC, the Academic Senate, and Provost/VPAA.
-They can also recommend suspending enrollment in a program.
-An enrollment suspension has the advantage of putting a major on hold and not terminating it while a department takes the time to review matters.
-If a program is terminated, a full review up through the state level would be required to start the major again.
-In effect, it would be treated as a completely new major which is not the case for a suspended major.
+In their review of their programs and courses, the faculty of a department can recommend suspension or termination of a major program through the normal review channels of CUP or GPC, the Academic Senate, and Provost/VPAA.
+Such program changes must also be reviewed by EPC following the procedures of Master Agreement section 3.4.3.

 During the first four weeks of the fall semester, the Deans submit their staffing recommendations to the Provost/VPAA.
 These are reviewed by EPC along with enrollment data for majors and courses.
-At that time, the Academic Deans shall also submit recommendations to the Provost/VPAA for program suspensions, which will also be reviewed by the EPC.
-Such recommendations should take into account but not be limited to evidence of certain warning signs such as:
+At that time, the Academic Deans shall also submit recommendations to the Provost/VPAA for program suspensions and terminations, which will be reviewed by the EPC as specified in the Master Agreement section 3.4.3.
+Such recommendations should take into account, but not be limited to, evidence of certain warning signs such as:

 - Differentiation from another major by only one or two courses;

 - A declining trend in the enrollment of majors over successive years;